 Another reason to test target audiences is to see which audience matches best with your ad offer.

 While cold audiences may be more interested in low-threat offers, warmer remarketing audiences could more easily turn into paying customers.

 - Create at least two target audiences with little to no overlap.

-- Create test audiences large enough to deliver sufficient results.
-(An audience of 1,000 might not be worth split testing, vs. an audience of 400,000)
+- Create test audiences large enough to deliver sufficient results (an audience of 1,000 might not be worth split testing, versus an audience of 400,000).

-- Test with different audience types: Saved audiences, Custom audiences, Lookalike audiences
+- Test with different audience types (detailed targeting audiences, custom audiences, lookalike audiences).

 2. A/B test ad placements

 Facebook ad placement decides where your target audience sees your ads.
 And each ad placement can have a completely different ROI.

 - In-stream Videos